‘Master of Arts’ (M.A.) in History of Global Markets

 Erasmus Mundus Master EMJMD "Global Markets, Local Creativities" (GLOCAL)

 The master has a European multiple degree option called "Global Markets, Local Creativities" (GLOCAL).
-Students can choose this option and gain a joint degree of three renowned universities or study the master's degree programme History of Global Markets completely in Goettingen - and complete it with a Master of Arts degree.
+Students can choose this option and gain multiple degree diplomas/parchments - one from each Consortium partner - or study the master's degree programme History of Global Markets completely in Goettingen and complete it with a Master of Arts degree.

 GLOCAL is a two-year master's programme that leverages the complementary expertise, resources and networks of Economic and Social History, Business, History and Economics within four major European universities to provide a profoundly interdisciplinary programme and international learning experience.
 Students move between semesters in Göttingen, Barcelona, Glasgow, and Rotterdam.
 For further information please see: www.globallocal-erasmusmundus.eu